A Big Life: Encouragement for People in the Arts –

 A couple of years ago when I was working as a featured actor on a commercial, a couple of extras waiting to go on asked me if performing was all I did.
 I thought about this.
 The answer at that moment was “yes” so I said that and their estimation of me clearly went up.
 It was obvious that in their minds this meant I had “made it” as a performing artist.

 No one asked my reasons for “yes.”
-Among them, I wasn’t teaching a class at Linfield College that particular semester and I was on unemployment.
+Among them, I wasn’t teaching a college class that particular semester and I was on unemployment.
 I also had other resources and some money saved.
 These were the things that made it possible for me to be free to drive up to Washington at 2:00 p.m. on a Wednesday and be my best self in front of a camera.

 We know the world needs temps and waiters and subs and baristas and bus tour guides and dealers working parties at Team Casino.
 I have done all of these things and so have many of my friends.
 But are these jobs less important than other ones?
 Some jobs are more desirable, yes.
 But more important?
 Is being free to do what we want always a better use of our time than having a “day job”?
 I would argue the opposite.
 How can we connect to people in the world who are working at other kinds of jobs than we are if we never do the same?
 Being an actor or writer means you must be a good observer of life.
 I would argue that if you can squeeze a day job in between your performance gigs you will become a better artist.